-- 1. Appeals must originate from the student in typed form with documentation to support their position and must be processed through the department chair, dean of the college, and the Office of Academic Affairs, in that order. - 2.
-The chair or unit appeals committee must complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
+- 1. Appeals must originate from the student on the Student Complaint Form with documentation to support their position and must be processed through the department chair, dean of the college, and the Office of Academic Affairs, in that order. - 2.
+The chair must complete an assessment or form an ad hoc unit appeals committee to complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
 After this assessment, a written response must be sent to the student with the decision at that level.

-These processes must be completed within ten (10) business days of receipt of the written petition from the student and the student notified of the decision. - 3.
-If the student chooses to continue the appeal beyond the department level, the student must present a written petition with documentation to the dean.
-The dean or unit appeals committee must complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
+These processes must be completed within ten (10) business days of receipt of the written petition from the student and the student notified of the decision.

+- 3. If the student chooses to continue the appeal beyond the department level, the student must present a written petition with documentation to the dean.
+The dean must complete an assessment or form an ad hoc unit appeals committee to complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
 After the assessment, a written response must be sent to the student with the decision at that level.
 These processes must be completed within (10) business days of receipt of the written petition from the student and the student must be notified of the decision. - 4.
 If the student chooses to continue the appeal beyond the college level, the student must present a written petition with documentation to the Office of Academic Affairs where it will be sent to the Undergraduate Academic Appeals Committee. - 5.
 The Undergraduate Academic Appeals Committee shall complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
 These processes must be completed within fifteen (15) business days of receipt of the written petition from the Office of Academic Affairs. - 6.
 The Undergraduate Academic Appeals Committee shall formulate recommendations based on the results of the assessment.
 The recommendations will be forwarded to the Associate Provost and Vice President for Academic Affairs for final disposition.